 For an office, it’s good to have at least 300 square feet that you can work in that is quiet.
 Whether it’s at home or somewhere else doesn’t matter.
 If you need help finding a business location, contact your local realtor.

 Realtors will be able to help you find a place that works to be near the customers your business serves.

 If you expect customers to come to the location, try to get a space with high foot traffic.
 That increases people’s awareness of your company.

-In addition to space for you to perform your work, you may need space to store parts or inventory.
-You should consider how many products you’ll be storing and how much space each will need.
+In addition, you may need space to store parts or inventory.
+Make sure to consider how many products you’ll be storing and how much space you’ll need.

 Search for commercial interior designers to find someone to advise you before making a decision on a space.